Walking dogs safely in the Dark

 Everything looks different

 Your dog can see better at night than during the day, but that isn’t necessarily an advantage.
-There are strange shadows and blinding lights that weren’t there before, and this can be quite unsettling to an anxious dog.
-If your dog is worried about their strange, new environment, then take extra time to re-investigate things that concern them.
-Walking slower can also help as it can helps to reduce reactive behaviour and encourages investigative behaviour.
+There are strange shadows and blinding lights that weren’t there before, and this can be quite unsettling to an anxious dog or puppy.
+If your pup is worried about their strange, new environment, then take extra time to re-investigate things that concern them.
+Walking slower can also help as it encourages exploration and helps to reduce reactive behaviour.

 You can’t see them

 We definitely can’t see as well at night as we can during the day, so it might be time to reconsider letting them off the lead altogether.
 An LED collar will certainly help us to keep track of them, but it won’t help us to see what they might be sniffing or eating.
-It also might not help if they decide to go ahead and poop, and you might not be able to see other dogs, cyclists or joggers until it’s too late.
+It also might not help if they decide to go ahead and poop.
+And, you might not be able to see other dogs, cyclists or joggers until it’s too late either.
 Unless your dog can stay close when they are off lead, it might be better to keep them on the lead when it’s dark.

 Check out my top tips for Walking Safely in the Winter